openfisca/openfisca-doc/contribute/README.md

 # Contribute

-OpenFisca is a free software project.
+OpenFisca is a free software project and contributors are very welcome!

-Its source code is distributed under the [GNU Affero General Public Licence](http://www.gnu.org/licenses/agpl.html) version 3 or later.
+Feel free to fork the [source code repositories](https://github.com/openfisca) on GitHub and send us pull-requests.

-Feel free to join the OpenFisca development team on [GitHub](https://github.com/openfisca) or contact us by email at contact@openfisca.fr
+You can send us an email: contact@openfisca.fr

 ## Rules